rplee86/Instacart-Grocery-Basket-Analysis/README.md

 ## Python Data Analytics Project
 In this data analytics project, I use open source data from Instacart, as well as data fabricated by [CareerFoundry](https://careerfoundry.com/) in service of applying my data analystics skills learned from their course, to uncover information about Instacart sales patterns and create customer profiles.
 This repository contains the following:
 - 01 Project Management folder: Contains the project brief, fabricated for the purpose of learning.
-- 02 Data: Contains original data (pre-analysis) and prepared data (ready for analysis after data has been cleaned).
+- 02 Data: Contains original data (pre-analysis) and prepared data (ready for analysis).
-- 03 Scripts: Contains python scripts of the data being cleaned and then analyzed using statistical methods and creating data visualizations.
+- 03 Scripts: Contains all python scripts used to clean and analyze the data.
 - 04 Analysis: Contains all of the data visualizations.
 - 05 Sent to client: Contains a report of the findings from the data.